 ACS712 Current sensor

-This current sensor provides linear dc voltage corresponding to the current flow.
-Neutral point if 2.5V (where the supply voltage is 5V).
-Positive or negative current flow generates a linear voltage at the output terminal either higher than 2.5V or lower than 2.5V correspondingly.
+This current sensor provides linear DC voltage corresponding to the current flow.
+Neutral point is 2.5V (where the supply voltage is 5V).
+Positive or negative current flow generates a linear voltage at the output terminal either higher than 2.5V or lower than 2.5V respectively.

 ACS712-30A gives 66mV/Amp deflection according to the input current flow.
 We can easily integrate this current sensor into our circuit as the current sensor.